samyipsh/tp/docs/UserGuide.md

 ### Command

-A command is an instruction that you can use in NetworkUS to perform certain task.
+A command is an instruction that you can use in NetworkUS to perform a certain task.

 ### Prefix

-Prefixes are unique identifiers in front of parameters that is used by NetworkUS to identify which fields the value belong to.
+Prefixes are unique identifiers in front of parameters which are used by NetworkUS to identify which fields the values belong to.

 ### Alias

-Aliases are alternative words that you can use to represent the standard commands that NetworkUS used.
+Aliases are alternative words that you can use to represent the standard commands that NetworkUS uses.

 --------------------------------------------------------------------------------------------------------------------